 Hyperphosphatemia, an important and inevitable clinical consequence of advanced stages of chronic kidney disease (CKD), requires appropriate management due to the risk for secondary hyperparathyroidism and cardiovascular disease.
 Persistent or chronic hyperphosphatemia, along with an elevated calcium times phosphorus (Ca x P) product, is associated with an increased risk of vascular, valvular and other soft-tissue calcification in patients with CKD.
 Elevated phosphorus levels may also directly influence several components of CKD-Mineral and Bone Disorder.
 Specifically, secondary hyperparathyroidism, bone abnormalities, calcitriol deficiency and extraskeletal calcification.
 In addition, there is evidence consistently demonstrating that hyperphosphatemia is a predictor of mortality in CKD Stage 5 patients who are receiving dialysis.
-It is because of these reasons that control of serum phosphorus levels in patients with CKD is an important component of care.1-4
+It is because of these reasons that control of serum phosphorus levels in patients with CKD is an important component of care.
+1-4

 The two principal modalities used to control serum phosphorus levels in patients with CKD include restricting dietary phosphorus intake and the administration of phosphorus binders (or phosphorus depleters).
 When dietary phosphorus restriction is inadequate in controlling serum phosphorus levels, the administration of phosphorus binders is recommended.
-There are several different phosphorus binders that are currently available; however, the class can be divided into two subcategories: calcium- and noncalcium-containing products.1-4 In general, calcium-containing phosphorus binders (Eliphos[®], PhosLo[®], Phoslyra[®]) are associated with higher serum calcium and lower serum parathyroid hormone levels compared to the non-calcium-containing products.
-Increased serum calcium levels leads to hypercalcemia and also increases the risk of vascular calcification and arterial disease in CKD patients.4 As a result, these products are typically avoided in CKD patients with hypercalcemia or severe vascular calcification.2-4 The available non-calcium-containing phosphorus binders include sevelamer, available in two salt forms (hydrochloride [Renagel[®]] and carbonate [Renvela[®]]), and lanthanum carbonate (Fosrenol[®]).
-These products are typically reserved for use in CKD patients with hypercalcemia, or as adjunct to a regimen supplying the maximum allotted dose of elemental calcium from calcium-containing phosphorus binders.14 The sevelamer hydrochloride salt was the initial sevelamer formulation developed; however, because of the incidence of metabolic acidosis associated with its use, a new, buffered formulation was created.
+There are several different phosphorus binders that are currently available; however, the class can be divided into two subcategories: calcium- and noncalcium-containing products.
+1-4 In general, calcium-containing phosphorus binders (Eliphos[®], PhosLo[®], Phoslyra®) are associated with higher serum calcium and lower serum parathyroid hormone levels compared to the non-calcium-containing products.5-7 Increased serum calcium levels leads to hypercalcemia and also increases the risk of vascular calcification and arterial disease in CKD patients.4 As a result, these products are typically avoided in CKD patients with hypercalcemia or severe vascular calcification.2-4 The available non-calcium-containing phosphorus binders include sevelamer, available in two salt forms (hydrochloride [Renagel[®]] and carbonate [Renvela[®]]), lanthanum carbonate (Fosrenol[®]), ferric citrate (Auryxia[®]) and sucroferric oxyhydroxide (Velphoro[®]).8-12 These products are typically reserved for use in CKD patients with hypercalcemia, or as adjunct to a regimen supplying the maximum allotted dose of elemental calcium from calcium-containing phosphorus binders.
+1-4 The sevelamer hydrochloride salt was the initial sevelamer formulation developed; however, because of the incidence of metabolic acidosis associated with its use, a new, buffered formulation was created.
 The newer, sevelamer carbonate formulation will most likely be thought of as the preferred formulation of sevelamer because it does not lower a patient's bicarbonate level and does not result in the development of metabolic acidosis.
-An advantage to the use of lanthanum carbonate is a decrease in the pill burden compared to other products.4
+An advantage to the use of lanthanum carbonate is a decrease in the pill burden compared to other products.
+4 Currently, sevelamer carbonate and calcium acetate tablets and capsules are available generically.